luluzhou1/alinush.github.io/_includes/refs.md

 [^EGJ23e]: **Short Concurrent Covert Authenticated Key Exchange (Short cAKE)**, by Karim Eldafrawy and Nicholas Genise and Stanislaw Jarecki, *in Cryptology ePrint Archive, Paper 2023/1418*, 2023, [[URL]](https://eprint.iacr.org/2023/1418)

+[^EGSplus24e]: **Stackproofs: Private proofs of stack and contract execution using Protogalaxy**, by Liam Eagen and Ariel Gabizon and Marek Sefranek and Patrick Towa and Zachary J. Williamson, *in Cryptology {ePrint} Archive, Paper 2024/1281*, 2024, [[URL]](https://eprint.iacr.org/2024/1281)

 [^EH19]: **A Revocable Group Signature Scheme with Scalability from Simple Assumptions and Its Application to Identity Management**, by Keita Emura and Takuya Hayashi, *in Cryptology ePrint Archive, Report 2019/064*, 2019, [[URL]](https://eprint.iacr.org/2019/064)

 [^ELC16]: **Verifiable Data Structures**, by Eijdenberg, Adam and Laurie, Ben and Cutter, Al, 2016, [[URL]](https://github.com/google/trillian/blob/master/docs/papers/VerifiableDataStructures.pdf)